HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/formnames.md

 In contemporary development understanding we have label/value pairs.
 To normalize Notes documents we follow this pattern with the form name being the label and the last item being the value.

-Aliases inbetween are considered "variations" we remove from API use to simplify access for outside developers
+Aliases inbetween are considered "variations" we remove from API use to simplify access for outside developers.